Therapy helps crash survivor get back to normal life

 Therapy Focus Occupational Therapist John Lees said the team has been working with Andrew to help him return to normal life, including his work as a butcher and fishing with family and friends.

-“Initially Andrew received intensive rehabilitation at home and in our Margaret River clinic with the aim of developing skills that would help him return to work,” said John.
+“Initially Andrew received intensive rehabilitation at home and in our Margaret River office with the aim of developing skills that would help him return to work,” said John.

 “Andrew progressed exceptionally well and is now undertaking supervised work placements at Leeuwin Grass Fed Beef, Augusta Butchering Co and Margies Fish Shack at Margaret River Farmers Markets where he was working before the accident.”